Alexander Sørloth

+Sørloth started his career at Rosenborg, before spending a loan period at Bodø/Glimt in 2015.
+Following this, he transferred to Groningen in the Netherlands and then to Midtjylland in Denmark.
+In 2018, he joined Crystal Palace in England, followed by loan spells at Gent in Belgium and Trabzonspor in Turkey.
+He moved to RB Leipzig in Germany in 2020 and later spent two seasons on loan at Real Sociedad in Spain.
+In 2023, he joined Villarreal, before transferring to Atlético Madrid in 2024.

 Club career

 Rosenborg

-After several years in the youth system Sørloth was rewarded with a contract by Rosenborg in July 2013.
+After many years in the youth system Sørloth was rewarded with a contract by Rosenborg in July 2013.
 He played his first professional game for Rosenborg when he was subbed on in the second half of the Europa League first qualifying round game versus Crusaders, and it took him only 12 minutes to score his first goal, Rosenborg's 6th in their 7–2 win.

 He made his debut in the Tippeligaen on 20 July 2014 in Rosenborg's home game against Sogndal coming on as a substitute for Alexander Søderlund after 60 minutes.

 Sørloth went on a loan to Bodø/Glimt before the start of the 2015 Tippeligaen.
 In the league he scored 13 goals and making five assist in his 26 appearances (19 starters), including scoring six goals in one game against Sarpsborg 08.
 In his last match for Bodø/Glimt, he scored his second hat-trick of the season, against Stabæk.

 Groningen

-On 6 November 2015, Sørloth confirmed that he would be joining FC Groningen on a 4.5-year contract at the end of the season.
+On 6 November 2015, Sørloth confirmed that he would be joining Eredivisie club Groningen on a 4.5-year contract at the end of the season.
 Groningen paid a transfer fee of around €750,000.

 Midtjylland

-On 1 June 2017, FC Midtjylland announced that they had signed Sørloth on a four-year contract.
+On 1 June 2017, Danish Superliga club Midtjylland announced that they had signed Sørloth on a four-year contract for what the club called a 'modest fee'.
+In September 2017 he was named the Superliga Player of the Month.

 Crystal Palace

-On 31 January 2018, Sørloth signed for Crystal Palace for a reported fee of £9 million.
+On 31 January 2018, Sørloth signed for Premier League club Crystal Palace for a reported fee of £9 million.
+This made him the most expensive sale out of the Danish Superliga at the time.
 He made his debut on 10 February 2018 in a 3–1 away defeat to Everton.
-On Tuesday 28 August, Sørloth scored his first goal for Crystal Palace in an EFL Cup game against Swansea City with the game finishing 1–0.
+At the time of the transfer, he was the top scorer in the Superliga, and would go on to win the title at the end of the season.
+On 28 August, Sørloth scored his first and only goal for Palace in a 1–0 win over Swansea City in the EFL Cup.

 Loan to Gent

-On 8 January 2019, Sørloth signed for Belgian First Division A side, K.A.A.
-Gent on loan until the end of the 2018–19 season.
+On 8 January 2019, Sørloth signed for Belgian First Division A side Gent on loan until the end of the 2018–19 season.